nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 This section defines key technical terms we have used throughout the user guide.
 1. Case-sensitive: Capital and lower case letters are treated differently.
 2. Command Line Interface(CLI): Processes commands to a computer program in the form of lines of text.
+3. Corrupted file: A file containing invalid data or data it should not have.
+4. Dining options/outlets: Places you can eat at.
+5. Direct bus: Commute between two locations does not require changing buses.
+6. Execute: Run the command to display the output.
+7. Similarity check: Check for possible spelling errors.
 <!-- @@author -->